Jamster3000/Joan-smart-assistant/README.md

 > [!WARNING]
 > While in the development phase the API keys are visible in the code and can be used easily.
 Many of these API's have limited usage every `week/month`.

-## Modules/libraries that are required to be installed:
+## Prerequisites 🛠️

+Ensure the following libraries are installed:

 - Pandas
 - Scikit-learn
 - pywikihow